luciotato/LiteScript/README.md

 This exception exists to allow markdown titles to act as block starters (class, function, method), and then keep literate markdown comments *inside classes and functions*.

-Comments, if left outside the class or function, tend to get detached from their code on reorganizations
+Comments, if left outside the class or function, tend to get detached from their code on reorganizations.

-Anything else starting on col 1, 2 or 3 is a literate comment, Github flavor MarkDown syntax.
+Anything else not indented 4 spaces is a literate comment, Github flavor MarkDown syntax.

 ###Example: